 Joe has a particular interest in Technology and Social Affairs and has covered most of the big stories since joining Sky.
-He’s done major work on Brexit, Grenfell Tower, Somerset/ Thames Valley floods, Scottish referendum, General Election, Alice Gross murder, gaming hacks, Ashley Madison hack, Labour leadership contest.
+He’s done major work on Brexit, Grenfell Tower, Somerset/ Thames Valley floods, Scottish referendum, General Election, Alice Gross murder, gaming hacks, Ashley Madison hack, and the Labour leadership contest.

-Working for a news channel means Joe covers breaking news day in day out but he’s also broken a number of exclusive stories himself.
+Working for a news channel means Joe covers breaking news day in day out, but he’s also broken a number of exclusive stories himself.

 Following on from the WannaCry cyber attack that caused widespread disruption to the NHS, Joe found and interviewed an anonymous hacker who demonstrated proof they had successfully infiltrated an NHS system in less than an hour months ahead of the main attack.

-After the Westminster Terror Attack, Joe was the first journalist to exclusively interview GB Boxer Frazer Clarke on the awful things he saw and filmed just meters away from the terrorist attack.
+After the Westminster Terror Attack, Joe was the first journalist to exclusively interview GB Boxer Frazer Clarke on the awful things he saw and filmed, just meters away from the terrorist attack.
 The incredible eye-witness account and footage was widely shared.

 Flood Proofing Britain was an exclusive 12 minute special report 6 months after the Somerset/ Thames Valley floods.
 Over 4 months, Joe exclusively told the story of a family as they went through the extreme action of raising their home 1.5m higher.

 Joe was the first Broadcast Journalist in the world to discover, and break the news that Ashley Madison hacker’s had released details of 33m customers onto the internet.

 Joe got the scoop that George Galloway was planning to run for London Mayor if he failed to keep his seat during the 2015 General Election.